-- 2. "Escape from New York".
+- 1. "Alligator 2: The Mutation".
+Featuring such classic lines as "Billy-Joe!
+Where's Billy-Joe?
+That alligator ate my brother!"
+Need I say more? - 2.
+"Escape from New York".
 Okay, we actually showed this movie before (back when I was a movie guy during the summer term).
-I swear, I'd never seen it before then and I took it on faith that it was good.
+I swear, I'd never seen it before then, and I took it on faith that it was good.
 "Pliskin?
 I thought you were dead!". - 3.
 "Escape from L.A.".
 The sequel to "Escape From New York".
 Yes, we showed both of these movies at the same fiasco of a movie night.
 Featuring such classic lines as "You're Snake Pliskin?
 I thought you'd be taller!". - 4.
 "Mortal Kombat".
 First off, lemme say that I loved this movie.
 I saw it three times in the theatre.
 If I've earned your eternal scorn for that, well, nuts to you.
 Unfortunately, very few other people share my enthusiasm for this movie.
 Some friends of mine rented it at my urging once, and threatened to beat me severely if I ever pick such a "fucking bad" movie again.
 Philistines. - 5.
 "Titanic".
 Disclaimer: I haven't seen this movie.
 However, almost every guy I've talked to tells me that it sucks.
 And my 14-year old sister loves it, so that does it for me.
 Plus, it's 3 hours and 24 minutes long, and I have to stay up for the full movie night and get up for 8:30 classes the next day.
 No Titanic, dammit.

 Okay, that list is long enough.
-My brain hurts, and I wand food.
+My brain hurts, and I want food.
 I can give you a brief, semi-informative list of movies that we probably WILL show during the term before I stop.
 Antz, Water Boy, Saving Private Ryan, Ronin, Something About Mary, Clerks, Chasing Amy, and lots of other funky stuff.
 If you, the concerned math student and avid moviegoer, have any suggestions for what to show (or hey, even what NOT to show), send 'em to movies@mathsoc.
 Oh yeah.
 Mike Froh kicks ass.